Wikipedia and the COVID-19 pandemic: English Wikipedia

 A year after its first creation, the main COVID-19 pandemic Wikipedia article in English had become the 34th most viewed article on the website of all time, with almost 32,000 inbound links from other articles, according to The New Republic.
 As of February 2023, Wikipedia's Top 100 most-viewed pages chart lists the article for the COVID-19 pandemic as the 65th most-viewed article ever and the article for Coronavirus as the 5th most-viewed life-related article ever.

 The "2019–2020 China pneumonia outbreak" Wikipedia article, which evolved into the English Wikipedia's main article about the pandemic, was created on 5 January 2020 by a user from China.
 Wikipedia entries were subsequently created for "Severe acute respiratory syndrome coronavirus 2" and "Coronavirus disease 2019".
 By 9 February, the main article had been edited more than 6,500 times by approximately 1,200 editors, and six of the primary Wikipedia articles about the pandemic were viewed more than 18 million times.
 Other early entries included an overview of the pandemic by country and territory, a timeline, and another focused on xenophobia and racism.
 The Wikipedia pages about bats as food, the Corona beer brand, severe acute respiratory syndrome (SARS), and Wuhan also saw increased editing.

 As the pandemic spread, editors worked to keep up with the barrage of new information and misinformation being added to the site.
-Information on Wikipedia was used to create data visualisations and shared on Reddit, Twitter, and other social media platforms.
+Information on Wikipedia was used to create data visualizations and shared on Reddit, Twitter, and other social media platforms.
 More than 2,100 editors had contributed to the main article about the pandemic by 19 March.